Key Takeaways

 4. Cultivate a Fair, Respectful Renewal Process

 Lease renewals are more than administrative checkpoints—they are moments of decision for tenants.
-A renewal period handled with care can lead to multiple years of tenancy, while a poorly managed process can accelerate turnover.
+A renewal period handled with care can lead to multiple years of tenancy, while a poorly managed process can accelerate tenant turnover.

-Start by sending a renewal offer well in advance—preferably 60 days before the lease expires.
+Start by sending renters a renewal offer well in advance—preferably 60 days before the lease expires.
 This gives tenants time to consider the offer and discuss any changes.
 Attach a clear rundown of new lease terms, including rent adjustments, maintenance schedules, and responsibilities.
 If you’re proposing shorter-term renewals for more flexibility, state why—such as anticipating upcoming renovations—so tenants feel informed rather than surprised.

 When possible, personalize the renewal: reflect on the tenant’s timely payments, respect for the property, or contributions to the community.
 This “thank you” approach distinguishes you from other landlords who treat renewals with form letters.
 Personalized outreach shows you see tenants as individuals—not just rent-checks.